Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

 Figure \ref{fig:qsbs} displays different shapes of the special cases of the QSBS distribution.
-We can observe that as $q$ increases, the curves become flatter.
-We also observe that the larger the value of $\alpha$, the heavier the tail of the distributions.
+We observe that as $q$ increases, the curves become flatter.
+We also observe that larger the value of $\alpha$, the heavier the tail of the distribution is.